Lincolnshire Coast Light Railway: Historic Vehicles Trust

+Skegness

+In 1992 the LCLR was offered a new home at the Skegness Water Leisure Park, then under development.
+A new line was constructed there which finally opened on 3 May 2009.
+The railway's existing equipment had been in storage until that point.

 In 2014, a bid was made by the trust to re-build the open coach, converted in 1962 from one of the ex Nocton Class D wagons, into a disabled-friendly passenger vehicle.
 After winning a vote in the 'Peoples Millions' competition run by ITV, the Trust was awarded £43,400 to do the work, and the project was completed by the end of 2015.
 The 'D' class bogie wagon has been returned to its original appearance, apart from the addition of a safety rail above the sides and ends of the vehicle and the inclusion of a small door in one of the drop sides of the wagon for the loading and unloading of passengers and wheelchairs.
 Seating is provided in the form of boxes resembling World War I ammunition boxes secured around the sides of the vehicle.
 The platform at Wall's Lane (former Lakeview) station has been extended and upgraded to accommodate a two-coach train and provide disabled access to the trains.
 A water tank has been installed to cater for the return of Jurassic to traffic.

 The Trust restored the Peckett Jurassic with a "Back to Steam" appeal, with the locomotive tested "in steam" (minus air brakes) in August 2017.
 It entered service, fully equipped with air brakes, in September 2017.

+On the 28 June 2025 the railway's second station was opened at Seathorne Bank, by the Mayor of Skegness, Cllr.
+Jimmy Brookes, allowing passengers to board and alight from trains at both ends of their journey.

+Route

+The railway operates around two sides of Skegness Airfield, a grass-runway airport on the edge of the Skegness Water Leisure Park.
+There is a car parking area near to the original station, now named Walls Lane, which is equipped with a single platform, a booking office, and a waiting room.
+After passing the airport hangars a siding continues ahead towards the railway's main depot and engineering works, whilst the main running line turns quite sharply south and runs between the airport and open fields until reaching the second station at Seathorne Bank.
+This station has a single platform, and a large station building containing staff accommodation, a shop, and a light refreshments counter.
+There are run-round loops at both stations.

 Locomotives

+The railway has operated or stored a number of heritage steam and diesel locomotives, and these are listed in the following table.
+Those highlighted in green are currently part of the locomotive fleet.
+Those highlighted in red are no longer part of the fleet.
+Additionally, a small number of privately-owned locomotives are also kept on site, with permission.